Overview

 with the correct values.

-The value for PCR8 varies based on the Fireblocks SaaS environment you are connected to.
+The value for PCR8 varies based on the Fireblocks SaaS environment to which you are connected.
 Copy the correct value into the CMK policy:

 Fireblocks SaaS | {PCR8-VALUE} |